mus-format/mus-go/README.md

 More details about Varint and Raw encodings can be found in the [MUS format specification](https://github.com/mus-format/specification).
 If in doubt, use Varint.

+For `time.Time`, there are several serializers:
+- `TimeUnix` – encodes a value as a Unix timestamp in seconds.
+- `TimeUnixMilli` – encodes a value as a Unix timestamp in milliseconds.
+- `TimeUnixMicro` – encodes a value as a Unix timestamp in microseconds.
+- `TimeUnixNano` – encodes a value as a Unix timestamp in nanoseconds.

+Each of these has a corresponding UTC version (e.g., `TimeUnixUTC`, `TimeUnixMilliUTC`, etc.), which always deserializes the value in UTC.

 ### ord (ordinary)
 Contains serializers/constructors for `bool`, `string`, `array`, `byte slice`,